era-platform/cene/docs/source/common/macros.rst

 Call with ``bindings body``

-Given an :ref:`assoc` list binding mutually unique names to compiled expressions, and given a compiled expression ``body``, returns a compiled expression which runs the binding expressions in order followed by the body expression.
+Given an ordered :ref:`assoc` list from mutually unique names to compiled expressions, and given a compiled expression ``body``, returns another compiled expression with the union of the ``bindings`` expressions' free variables and all but the given variables out of the free variables of ``body``.
+It represents an expression which runs the binding expressions in order followed by the body expression.
 The results of the binding expressions are in scope as local variables with the given names in the body expression.

-The result expression's free variables are the body's free variables minus the given variable names, plus the free variables of all the binding expressions.
+.. _let:

+let
+---

+Macro.
+Example: ``(let a (nil) b (nil) (append a b))``

+.. todo:: Document this.

 .. _compiled-code-from-cexpr: